nteract/hydrogen/README.md

 #### Linux

-Depending on the distribution, you'll need to install `libzmq-dev` or `libzmq3-dev` with your favorite package manager.
-On Fedora, you need to install `zeromq` and `zeromq-devel`.
+For Debian/Ubuntu based variants, you'll need `libzmq-dev` or `libzmq3-dev`.
+For RedHat/CentOS/Fedora based variants, you'll need `zeromq` and `zeromq-devel`.

 If you have Python and pip setup, install the notebook directly: